 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.

 Cowen Partners has a strong record of identifying and recruiting sales leadership for fast-growing public and private companies.
-Contact us if you would like to discuss recruiting an exceptional sales team or leader for your organization.
+Contact us to talk to a 5-star sales executive recruiter about finding exceptional talent for your organization.